 The students will perform 10 hours of community service on campus, from August to May their freshman year.
-Service can take place in the elementary, middle and high school campuses, and hours can be earned by attending numerous after-school events like Curriculum Night, Welcome Dinners, athletic events, etc. Volunteer opportunities will be made available to all students throughout the year on a special bulletin board located in the front lobby.
-(Students have received a service extension to when school resumes for this first year of this program.)
+Service can take place in the elementary, middle and high school campuses, and hours can be earned by attending numerous after-school events like Curriculum Night, Welcome Dinners, Fine Arts, athletic events, etc. and should listen for periodic announcements of opportunities and check RenWeb for announcements.

 Sophomores will have to obtain 10 hours of community service off campus from August to August.
 Half of these hours will be organized by teachers and parents in a Sophomore Class community service day in March.
 Before going to the service projects, students will prepare for ministry with their group and pray for those for whom they will be directly ministering.
 After the group service projects, they will complete evaluation forms of their service experience.
 Again, this will complete 5 of the 10 hour requirement; students will have to obtain the other 5 hours during the school year or during the summer.